-We are offering six elective session options that you may choose from, or you may opt to attend all six if you'd like.
+We are offering five elective session options that you may choose from, or you may opt to attend all six if you'd like.
 Each session will be followed by a brief set of questions that you will answer to demonstrate your knowledge before you can move on to the next session.
-We are also offering a Roundtable for Advisers as a wrap-up, and it will be hosted live for all advisers who are participating in this summer online certification series.
+We are also offering a Roundtable for Advisers as a wrap-up, and it will be hosted live for all advisers who are participating in this winter online certification series.
 The Roundtable isn't mandatory, but is strongly encouraged as it's a good way to meet your fellow advisers who are participating in the training, get your questions answered, and have a virtual face-to-face with your advising peers.

 The Core Sessions